endarz/SVGtoforza-painterJSON/README.md

 # Acknowledgements
 - [forza-painter](https://github.com/forza-painter/forza-painter), duh!
 - [Igara Studio S.A.](https://www.aseprite.org/) for making the greatest pixel art software in all of the civilized world.
-- [Mina Cream](https://x.com/MinaCreamu) for the art used in the screenshot.